Nokia N93i

 The Nokia N93i (model no. N93i-1) is a mobile phone produced by Nokia, announced on 8 January 2007 and released the same month.
 It is part of the Nseries line and is a redesigned successor of the Nokia N93.
 Like the N93, it is a clamshell and swivel design with a camera and landscape position.
-Nokia have never made another swivel-style phone since.
+The N93i was the last Nokia device with the swivel form factor.

 The N93i runs on Symbian OS version 9.1, with the S60 3rd Edition user interface.
 Compared to the N93, the N93i has a sleeker design, reduced size and weight, and a number of other refinements and improvements.

 Features

 The Nokia N93i features a 3.2-megapixel camera, Carl Zeiss optics, 3x optical zoom and digital video stabilization.
 The ability to create "DVD-like videos" at 30 frames per second with MPEG4 technology and share them on the 2.4-inch display.
 The Nokia N93i can be connected to a compatible TV using direct TV out connectivity or via Wireless LAN and UPnP technology.
 The N93i also features a digital stereo microphone, music player and FM stereo radio, dual mode WCDMA/GSM and triband GSM coverage on up to five continents (EDGE/GSM 900/1800/1900 + WCDMA 2100 MHz networks).

 It also has a 16 million colours LCD (as opposed to the 256K colour display on the preceding Nokia N93) and a side joystick (replacing the D-Pad on its predecessor).
 Other changes are a charging LED underneath the mirror top and the relocation of the main speaker to the base unit.